- ToFu, MoFu, BoFu is shorthand for the buyer’s journey.

 But what does ToFu, MoFu, BoFu have to do with SEO?
 Everything.

 Search behavior changes as people move down the conversion funnel.
 So, if you don’t optimize for each stage, you can’t attracting visitors from the full funnel.
 This results in money left on the table as visitors bounce to a competitor before reaching the next stage – or worse still, never visit in the first place.
-Once you adopt a full-funnel enterprise SEO strategy, though, you’ll attract and retain potential customers at every step, in turn increasing your digital marketing ROI.
+Once you adopt a full-funnel enterprise SEO strategy, though, you’ll attract and retain potential customers at every step, in turn increasing your marketing ROI.

 WHAT IS TOFU, MOFU, AND BOFU?

 We can divide the purchase funnel into three stages: Awareness, Consideration, and Decision.
 These stages are interchangeable with ToFu, MoFu, and BoFu, which stand for:

 - ToFu: Top of the funnel (awareness)

 - MoFu: Middle of the funnel (consideration)